modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 module (use: *includePackage('PackageName')* in your module code).
 Currently the following packages are available:

 * Authentication (included automatically when authentication is enabled)
+* Authorization - for connecting to various OAuth based web services
 * Calendar - includes classes to deal with date and time
 * db - used when you wish to interact with a database
 * Emergency - used by the emergency module